Amazon Advertising Bible: ins and outs from a PPC evangelist

 If you select Product targeting, start advertising your best sellers first.

-My advice is not to sponsor the whole catalog otherwise there is the risk to sink performance.
+My advice is not to sponsor the whole catalog otherwise there is the risk of sinking performance.

 Remember that you are aggressively attacking the competition and want to do it with your best offerings.